 From my perspective as a late-thirties combo sleeper, Southerland’s sweet spot sits in that medium-to-medium-firm hybrid zone.
 On the Haven Plush Box Top, my lower back felt held in place while my shoulders eased down, especially during long side-sleep stretches after lifting my kid.
 On the Crestview Firm, my spine stayed straight on my back, yet my shoulder protested when I tried a full night on my side.
 I kept writing in my notes, “support is there, forgiveness depends on your pressure points.”

 Marcus went straight for heat checks and support under his heavier frame.
 He tends to roll from back into a loose stomach-sleep sprawl, which stresses weaker coil systems.
 On the Haven, he lay still for a while and finally muttered, “okay, hips are not dropping into a hammock,” which counts as praise from him.
-Under that bigger frame, the ThermoBalance cover and copper foam kept things relatively neutral, although he still logged slightly elevated warmth on the softer Furlong after long nights.
+Under that bigger frame, the ThermoBalance cover and cooling layers kept things relatively neutral, although he still logged slightly elevated warmth on the softer Furlong after long nights.

 Jenna cares about partner motion and edge use more than anything.
 She and Ethan share every test bed, and their sleep habits never sync.
 On the Haven Plush Box Top, she paid close attention while Ethan climbed in late.
 Her words that night: “I feel him, but the wave dies out fast enough that I do not wake fully.”
 Edge-sitting while scrolling on her phone felt stable on Haven, Furlong, and Crestview, while the Fernvale Euro Top gave a little extra roll-off sensation near the corners.